williamguomd/AppiumAutomation/README.md

 - The framework automatically resets the app before each test using `driver.reset()`
 - All waits are explicit - no implicit waits are used
+- Page objects automatically wait for page load in the constructor (no need to call `wait_for_page_load()` explicitly)
+- Test case data is automatically loaded via the `test_case` fixture based on test function names
 - Screenshots are automatically saved to the `screenshots/` directory
 - The framework is designed to be easily extensible and maintainable
 - Platform-specific capabilities are automatically applied based on the selected platform